 - Do I need to recertify each year?

 Yes!
-A 1-day recertification clinic is required for Referee Grade 8 and higher referees.
-Referee Grades 9 and 12 are also required to recertify each year but must take either a Grade 9 Recreational clinic or Grade 12 Assistant Referee clinic.
-They may not take a 1-day recertification clinic.
+A 1-day recertification clinic is required for all Referees Grade 8 and higher.
+Grade 9 Referees are also required to recertify each year but must take a Grade 9 Recreational clinic.
+If a Grade 9 Referee wishes to upgrade to a Grade 8, they must take an ENTRY level clinic.